Parsa-Sedigh/microservice-grider/pamphlets/section-9.md

   in any way.
 All we have to do on the server is set a cookie and then we can pretty much guaraneteed that will always come back in all follow up reqs.

 JWT:
 - these are all about authentication and authorization.
-THat is what they are intended to serve.
+That is what they are intended to serve.
 - inside of a JWT< we can store any structure of data that we want.
 It's traditionally going to be an object with some key value pairs.
 - JWTs have to be managed manually by developers on the frontend, unless we're storing that JWT inside of a cookie.